Christy Karll

 About

-“My drawings, paintings, photography, and films emerge primarily from the subconscious mind.
-I have come to understand that hidden, unconscious thoughts drive my artistic expression.”
+“While my drawing, painting, and lens-based works emerge primarily from the subconscious mind, I have come to understand that hidden, unconscious thoughts drive my artistic expression.”

-Christy Karll is an interdisciplinary artist born in Santa Monica, California.
+Christy Karll is a multidisciplinary artist born in Santa Monica, California.
 She lived in Dallas and Mexico City before attending University of Texas at Austin earning her BFA at University of Houston.

 Recent exhibitions include Diminuto Film Festival, Mexico City, Pearls (2024), Art on Paper New York, Journey Through the Trees and Beyond, Jung Center Houston, I Will Become a Mountain Again, Lalit Kala Akademi, The National Academy of Art, New Dehli, India (2015); and As I Become Who I am Soon To Be, exhibited at SCOPE Art Basel Miami Beach.
 Karll is a former board member of DiverseWorks and Houston Advisory Council for the Jane Goodall Institute.
 Her work is in numerous private collections.